aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 - DOn't mutate your parameters in any way
 - Don't have any side effects in your code

+> [!NOTE]
+> Pure functions are the goal of making a perfect function: a function that returns an output given an input, something with no side effects, which makes a function's behavior predictable

+#### Idempotence

+**idempotence** is the concept of making a function deterministic - given the same inputs, it will return the same output every time.
+This makes a function predictable and easy to test.

+#### arity

+**arity** is just a fancy term for referring to the number of arguments a function accepts.

+> [!TIP]
+> The main rule regarding arity is that the less arity a function has, the easier it is to use.

 ### Partial functions

 Partial functions are when you bake in some parameters into a function, creating another version of that function with some parameters already hardcoded in.